subatomicglue/cross_compile_raspberrypi_on_macosx/README.md

 ```

 # Building the example
-Just start a terminal and type
+Start a terminal and type
 ```
 make
 ```